vividcode/awesome-ios/README.md

 * [StaticTableViewController](https://github.com/muyexi/StaticTableViewController) - Dynamically hide / show cells of static UITableViewController.
 * [OKTableViewLiaison](https://github.com/okcupid/OKTableViewLiaison) - Framework to help you better manage UITableView configuration.
 * [ThunderTable](https://github.com/3sidedcube/ThunderTable) - A simple declarative approach to UITableViewController management using a protocol-based approach.
+* [TableSearchViewController](https://github.com/vividcode/TableSearchViewController) - a very powerful UITableViewController that can handle search, select and deleting from list of objects in declarative way.
+Available in Objective C and Swift.

 #### Collection View